 It is an undeniable fact that the world has gone mobile.
 According to the up-to-date reports, 60% of global consumers use their mobile devices as their primary or exclusive internet source.
 The smartphones are used almost for everything now and it means that your online branding efforts are being viewed via mobile channels.
 So, it is not sufficient any longer to only run a desktop optimized website.

 As indicated by online shopping statistics, mobile accounts generate 42% of traffic and only 21% of revenue.
-From this research we can conclude that purchase decisions are made on mobile devices, typically, and then are being fulfilled on desktop.
-Thus, it is important to provide omni-channel user experience, as the main purchase path to conversion.
+From this research, we can conclude those purchase decisions are made on mobile devices, typically, and they are being fulfilled on desktop.
+Thus, it is important to provide an omnichannel user experience, as the main purchase path to conversion.

 Shopping Cart Choice Matters